A Travel Price Comparison for Australia Alice Springs vs. Adelaide for Hiking, Families, Couples, and Backpackers

 Alice Springs is a small town where visitors enjoy the food and shopping.
 Many visitors also spend a good bit of time hiking.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

-Many travelers enjoy the shopping and museums when visiting the friendly destination of Adelaide.
+Many travelers enjoy the shopping and museums when visiting the elegant destination of Adelaide.
 You'll find plenty of activities on the beach.
 Your budget might influence how long you stay.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Alice Springs or Adelaide?